RedHatQE/carbon/docs/users/definitions/provision.rst

     *   - ansible_params
-        - Ansible parameters to be used within a inventory file to control how ansible communicates with the host.
+        - Ansible parameters to be used within a inventory file to control how ansible communicates with the host asset.
         - Dict
         - False